Inflammatory Breast Cancer

 What is inflammatory breast cancer?

-Inflammatory breast cancer (IBC) is a rare and very aggressive disease in which cancer cells block lymph vessels in the skin of the breast.
-This type of breast cancer is called “inflammatory” because the breast often looks swollen and red, or “inflamed.”
+Inflammatory breast cancer is a rare and very aggressive disease in which cancer cells block lymph vessels in the skin of the breast.
+This type of breast cancer is called “inflammatory” because the breast often looks swollen and red, or inflamed.

-Inflammatory breast cancer accounts for 1 to 5 percent of all breast cancers diagnosed in the United States.
+Inflammatory breast cancer is rare, accounting for 1 to 5 percent of all breast cancers diagnosed in the United States.
 Most inflammatory breast cancers are invasive ductal carcinomas, which means they developed from cells that line the milk ducts of the breast and then spread beyond the ducts.

 Inflammatory breast cancer progresses rapidly, often in a matter of weeks or months.
-Inflammatory breast cancer is either stage III or IV at diagnosis, depending on whether cancer cells have spread only to nearby lymph nodes or to other tissues as well.
+At diagnosis, inflammatory breast cancer is either stage III or IV disease, depending on whether cancer cells have spread only to nearby lymph nodes or to other tissues as well.

 Additional features of inflammatory breast cancer include the following:

-- Compared with other types of breast cancer, inflammatory breast cancer tends to be diagnosed at younger ages (median age of 57 years, compared with a median age of 62 years for other types of breast cancer).
+- Compared with other types of breast cancer, inflammatory breast cancer tends to be diagnosed at younger ages.

-- It is more common and diagnosed at younger ages in African American women than in white women.
-The median age at diagnosis in African American women is 54 years, compared with a median age of 58 years in white women.
+- Inflammatory breast cancer is more common and diagnosed at younger ages in African American women than in white women.

 - Inflammatory breast cancer is more common in obese women than in women of normal weight.

-Like other types of breast cancer, inflammatory breast cancer can occur in men, but usually at an older age (median age at diagnosis of 66.5 years) than in women.
+Like other types of breast cancer, inflammatory breast cancer can occur in men, but usually at an older age than in women.

 What are the symptoms of inflammatory breast cancer?

 Other symptoms of inflammatory breast cancer include a rapid increase in breast size; sensations of heaviness, burning, or tenderness in the breast; or a nipple that is inverted (facing inward).
-Swollen lymph nodes may also be present under the arm, near the collarbone, or in both places.
+Swollen lymph nodes may also be present under the arm, near the collarbone, or both.